 Application of Secondary Maximum Contaminant Levels to Protect MUN

-This amendment was adopted by the Central Valley Water Board on 31 May 2018, and approved by the State Water Resources Control Board on 16 October 2019.
-The Effective Date of the Salt and Nitrate Control Program shall be17January 2020, the date of Office of Administrative Law approval.
-For those components subject to USEPA approval, the effective date shall be , the date of USEPA approval.
+The basin plan amendments establishing the Salt and Nitrate Control Program were adopted by the Central Valley Water Board on 31 May 2018, and were approved by the State Water Resources Control Board on 16 October 2019.
+The Effective Date of the Salt and Nitrate Control Program is 17January 2020, the Notice of Decision filing date following Office of Administrative Law approval.
+For those components subject to U.S. EPA approval, the effective date is 2 November 2020, the date of U.S. EPA approval.

-.
+A second version of the basin plan amendments, making targeted revisions to the Salt and Nitrate Control Program as directed by the State Water Resources Control Board in Resolution No. 2019-0057, was adopted by the Central Valley Water Board on <Day-Month-Year>, and approved by the State Water Resources Control Board on <Day-Month-Year>.
+The Effective Date of these revisions to the Salt and Nitrate Control Program is <Day-Month-Year>, the Notice of Decision filing date following Office of Administrative Law approval.
+For those components subject to USEPA approval, the effective date of the revisions is <Day-Month-Year>, the date of U.S. EPA approval.

 The Salt and Nitrate Control Program will be reviewed in its entirety prior to initiation of Phase II of the Salt Control Program, but no later than 15 years after Office of Administrative Law approval.

-Program to Control and Permit Salt Discharges to Surface and Groundwater
+Program to Control and Permit Salt Discharges to Surface Water and Groundwater

-The Salt Control Program is a program for the control and permitting of salt discharges in the Sacramento-San Joaquin River Basins and in the Tulare Lake Basin and applies to all surface and ground waters.
-The Salt Control Program will be implemented in conjunction with and not replace the requirements of the Control Program for Salt and Boron Discharges into the Lower San Joaquin River (LSJR) adopted by Central Valley Water Board Resolution R5-2017-0062, site specific salinity objectives in the Bay-Delta Plan, or other site-specific salinity objectives adopted by the Central Valley Water Board or State Water Board.
+The Salt Control Program is a program for the control and permitting of salt discharges in the Sacramento-San Joaquin River Basins and in the Tulare Lake Basin and applies to all surface waters and ground waters.
+The Salt Control Program will be implemented in conjunction with and not replace the requirements of the Control Program for Salt and Boron Discharges into the Lower San Joaquin River (LSJR) adopted by Central Valley Water Board Resolution R5-2017-0062, site-specific salinity objectives in the Bay-Delta Plan, or other site-specific salinity objectives adopted by the Central Valley Water Board or State Water Board.

 Program Overview

-Based on the CV-SALTS SNMP and its supporting studies, salt concentrations in surface and ground waters generally continue to increase over time under existing water quality management programs and strategies to control salt.
+Based on the CV-SALTS SNMP and its supporting studies, salt concentrations in surface water and groundwater generally continue to increase over time under existing water quality management programs and strategies to control salt.
 Given these findings, the SNMP identified the need for the implementation of a salt management strategy with the following goals:

 Control the rate of degradation through a “managed degradation” program;